Now that you're familiar with Omaha, O8, Stud and Razz we can move on to Stud Hi-Lo and Five-Card Triple-Draw Lowball.

 Five-Card Triple-Draw Lowball

-Five-Card Triple-Draw Lowball (TDL) is a lot like the poker we played as kids, or see on some old cowboy movies.
+Five-Card Triple-Draw Lowball (TDL) is a lot like the poker seen on some old cowboy movies.
 You start by being dealt five cards, all face down.
 You have a betting round starting with the person to the left of the big blind.

 After the first betting round you get to throw away as many cards as you'd like.
 After you get new cards to replace the ones you tossed, you have another betting round starting with the player to the left of the button.